History

 2020

-To respond to the increasing need in the community for mental health services for youth and adolescents, the Center launched three new services in partnership with Rady Children’s Hospital-San Diego: Intensive Outpatient Program, Intensive Family Services and Collaborative Care in partnership with Children’s Primary Care Medical Group.
+In response to the increasing need for youth mental health services, the Center launched three new services in partnership with Rady Children’s Hospital - San Diego: Intensive Outpatient Program, Intensive Family Services, and Collaborative Care in partnership with Children’s Primary Care Medical Group

 -